-The grooming service includes haircut, medicated bath, nail trim, anal gland expression and ear cleaning.
+The non-cosmetic shave down service includes haircut, medicated bath, nail trim, anal gland expression and ear cleaning.
 The bath service includes medicated bath, nail trim, anal gland expression, ear cleaning, and 15 minute brushing.
-Pricing will vary based on the breed, weight, and hair.
+Pricing will vary based on the weight and hair.
 Flea dips are also available.

-All pets who will be pampered by our Certified Groomer with a haircut or by one of our Pet Care Attendants with a medicated bath will need to be up-to-date on the following:
+All pets who will be pampered by one of our Pet Care Attendants with a shave down or a medicated bath will need to be up-to-date on the following:

-Rabies Vaccination * DHPPV Vaccination * Coronavirus/Leptosporosis Vaccination * Bordetella Vaccination
+Rabies Vaccination * DHPPV Vaccination * Bordetella Vaccination * Fecal Check (Yearly)

 - Teeth Brushing